-- 3.2.2 Committee members are required to complete a declaration of interests form upon engagement, including information relating to foreign financial support, foreign affiliations and foreign honorary positions.
+- 3.2.2 Committee members are required to complete a declaration of interests form upon engagement, including information relating to financial support, affiliations and honorary positions from a country other than Australia.
 The obligation to disclose interests is ongoing.
 Where required by the ARC, committee members must disclose interests to the ARC annually.
-Committee members are also required to update that information as soon as possible if any significant changes occur to their or their immediate family/partner's interests. - 3.2.3 Committee members and non-contracted assessors for NCGP grant applications should refer to Identifying and Handling a Conflict of Interest in NCGP processes to help determine whether their interests constitute a conflict of interest in relation to individual grant applications and, if so, they must reject the assignment within the Research Management System.
+Committee members are also required to update that information as soon as possible if any significant changes occur to their or their immediate family/partner's interests. - 3.2.3 Committee members and non-contracted assessors for NCGP grant applications should refer to Identifying and Handling a Conflict of Interest in NCGP processes to help determine whether their interests constitute a conflict of interest in relation to

-- 3.2.4 ERA peer reviewers are required to complete a declaration of interests form upon engagement before accepting any peer review tasks for ERA.
+- individual grant applications and, if so, they must reject the assignment within the Research Management System. - 3.2.4 ERA peer reviewers are required to complete a declaration of interests form upon engagement before accepting any peer review tasks for ERA.
 Further guidance is provided in ERA peer review handbooks. - 3.2.5 If, during the course of an assessment or peer review task, a committee member, assessor or peer reviewer becomes aware that they have a material personal interest(s) related to the task they must declare these as soon as practicable.